cirola2000/Unifi-Java-API/README.md

-# Unifi-Java-API
+# Unifi Java API
-Java wrapper for communication with UNIFI devices.
+Java API for communication with Ubiquiti UniFi devices.

 ##Simple example:
-The following example creates a new connection to the UNIFI controller, retrieve a list of users connected in the last hour and all devices.
+The following example creates a new connection to the UniFi controller and retrieves a list of users and all devices connected in the last hour.

 ```
 	public static void list() {